Daron Cruickshank

 Daron Jae Cruickshank (born June 11, 1985) is an American mixed martial artist currently competing as a lightweight for the Xtreme Fighting Championships.
-A professional competitor since 2008, Cruickshank has also formerly competed for the UFC, King of the Cage and was a competitor on The Ultimate Fighter: Live.
+A professional competitor since 2008, he also formerly competed for the UFC, King of the Cage and was a competitor on The Ultimate Fighter: Live.

 Background

 Originally from Westland, Michigan, Cruickshank began training in combat sports from a young age.
 Both of Cruickshank's parents are fourth degree black belts in Taekwondo who ran their own schools.
-Cruickshank's father is a former mixed martial artist with multiple black belts, while Cruickshank's mother is also a former professional competitor in kickboxing and boxing.
-Cruickshank is a second degree black belt in Taekwondo and was also a talented wrestler, having competed in wrestling and also swimming since he was in the eighth grade.
-Cruickshank went to wrestle collegiately, and was a NJCAA national finalist as well as a two-time NCAA Division III national qualifier at Olivet College where he earned a bachelor's degree in fitness management.
+His father is a former mixed martial artist with multiple black belts, while his mother is also a former professional competitor in kickboxing and boxing.
+Cruickshank is a second-degree black belt in Taekwondo and was also a talented wrestler, having competed in wrestling and also swimming since he was in the eighth grade.
+He wrestled collegiately, and was a NJCAA national finalist, as well as a two-time NCAA Division III national qualifier at Olivet College where he earned a bachelor's degree in fitness management.

 Mixed martial arts career

 Early career

 Cruickshank made his amateur debut in August 2008 where he defeated Tom Grisham via KO at XCC 11: Duel in Downriver 2.
-He then went on to compile an amateur record of 8-1 while capturing two titles.
+He then went on to compile an amateur record of 8–1 while capturing two titles.

 King of the Cage

-In Cruickshank's professional debut he fought Ricky Stettner at KOTC: Strike Point where he won by first-round KO.
+In his professional debut he fought Ricky Stettner at KOTC: Strike Point, where he won by first-round KO.

-Cruickshank fought Bobby Green at KOTC: Imminent Danger for the Junior Welterweight Championship but lost by a guillotine choke in round 2.
+He fought Bobby Green at KOTC: Imminent Danger for the Junior Welterweight Championship but lost by a guillotine choke in round 2.